Federal Updates

 Certain consolidation loans made on or after July 1, 2026, are only eligible for the RAP or standard repayment plans.

-A consolidation loan repaid using an IDR plan between July 1, 2026, and June 30, 2028 would not be eligible for RAP and must be repaid under the standard plan.
+A consolidation loan repaid using an Income-Driven Repayment (IDR) plan between July 1, 2026, and June 30, 2028 will not be eligible for RAP and must be repaid under the standard plan.
 A consolidation loan used to pay off a Parent PLUS is not eligible for RAP and must be repaid under the standard plan.

-For borrowers who had borrowed Parent PLUS before July 1, 2026, and subsequently borrowed from the program on or after July 1, 2026, repayment for all loans must be under the same repayment plan, of which the only eligible plan for Parent PLUS borrowers is the standard plan.
+For borrowers who took out Parent PLUS loans before July 1, 2026, and borrow again on or after that date, all loans must be repaid under the same repayment plan.
+The only eligible plan for Parent PLUS borrowers will be the standard repayment plan.

 Loan Rehabilitation Terms